gospodarka-przestrzenna/pankus/README.rst

 Set of tools for spatial-economical-potential analysis.

-Project aims to provide python function (building blocks) that helps particular modeling process.
-Python functions is injecting SQL queries into SQLite database (eventually Geopackage) and provide functions that is hard to express in SQL.
+Project aims to provide python functions (building blocks) that help particular modeling process.
+Python functions are injecting SQL queries into SQLite database (eventually Geopackage) and complete them with expressions eliminating the need to write complicated code in SQL.

-Building blocks may be used to present basic idea (steps of modeling process) without details.
+Described building blocks may be used to present the basic idea (steps of modeling process) without going into details.

 For detailed info please refer to documentation_